Less Tax For Dentists – Blog

 Eliminate IRS Surprises with Jay’s Dental Expense Review Tips

-Eliminate IRS Surprises with Jay Malik’s Dental Expense Review Tips Why Dental Expense Reviews Matter More Than You Think If you’re a dental practice owner, you may already know how vital it is to monitor overhead and cash flow.
+Why Dental Expense Reviews Matter More Than You Think If you’re a dental practice owner, you may already know how vital it is to monitor overhead and cash flow.
 But here’s what often gets overlooked. *Inconsistent or incorrect categorization of dental expenses is one of the top causes of IRS surprises.* According to Jay Malik, reviewing your expenses regularly can help you avoid penalties, increase deductions, and keep your practice on track.
 A monthly or even quarterly dental expense review isn’t just financial upkeep.
 It’s proactive tax defense.
 Common IRS Triggers in Dental Expenses Jay Malik often sees dentists get flagged for the same mistakes.
 The IRS doesn’t need a reason to ask questions.
 Here are a few red flags that come up repeatedly: Mismatched expense categories – Office supplies vs. capital equipment Questionable deductions – Personal costs passed off as business deductions Lack of written records – Not having receipts or logs tied to expenses These can lead to audits or unwanted notices.
 Worse, they can result in a permanent reduction in what you’re allowed to deduct going forward.
 To combat this, consider using Jay Malik’s strategies from his Chart of Accounts review checklist to double-check every expense line item.
 How Regular Expense Reviews Reduce IRS Surprises An accurate dental expense review clarifies what’s deductible and what’s not.
 As Jay Malik explains, “Many dentists mislabel simple expenses like meals or travel, then get caught during an IRS review.
 Fixing those entries in advance eliminates the suspense.”
-Here’s how to review your expenses efficiently: Review by category monthly – Use your P&L to examine expense spikes or inconsistencies Match expenses to operations – Every cost should tie directly to a service, procedure, or key function Keep documentation updated – Scan receipts and record justification notes digitally Flag personal mixed-use items – Vehicles, home office, phones, etc. Pairing this process with guides like Jay’s Monthly Bookkeeping Guide and Bank Reconciliation Tips makes these reviews painless and effective.
-Timing and Frequency Make All the Difference Expense reviews shouldn’t wait for year-end.
+Here’s how to review your expenses efficiently: Review by category monthly – Use your P&L to examine expense spikes or inconsistencies Match expenses to operations – Every cost should tie directly to a service, procedure, or key function Keep documentation updated – Scan receipts and record justification notes digitally Flag personal mixed-use items – Vehicles, home office, phones, etc. Timing and Frequency Make All the Difference Expense reviews shouldn’t wait for year-end.
 Jay Malik recommends a quarterly checkup at minimum, combined with a deeper year-end review.
 This is especially helpful before filing deadlines or large purchases.
-When you review ahead of time, you also position yourself to take advantage of deduction timing strategies.
-Pair your reviews with year-end checklists like the one in Avoid IRS Dental Penalties with Jay Malik’s Year-End Checklist to stay compliant and tax-efficient.
 The Bottom Line for Dentists Dental expense reviews are more than number crunching.
 They’re tax-saving tools that protect your practice from costly surprises.
 Done properly, they ensure you: Maximize every deduction possible Minimize audit risk Correct bookkeeping errors before the IRS finds them Want to make smarter financial decisions?
 Schedule a consultation with Jay Malik to learn how personalized expense reviews can improve your tax savings game.
 Book your free meeting at Less Tax For Dentists.
-For more advanced tips, also check out Jay’s guides on improving dental cash flow and smart expense allocation.
+For more advanced tips, also check out Jay’s guides on improving dental cash flow.
 Small changes now can result in big savings later.
 Cutting IRS surprises starts with a single review.
 Don’t let avoidable mistakes eat into your practice’s profits.

 IRS late fees